Description of School

 Skills, Qualifications and Experience

-- Hold a UK-recognised teaching qualification (PGCE or similar).
+- Have a recognized teaching qualification (e.g. PGDT, PGCEi or similar);

-- Have experience and excellent knowledge of teaching the English National Curriculum & IGCSE.
+- Have experience and excellent knowledge of teaching students across Key Stage 3 and 4;

 ISP Leadership Competencies